hemalchevli/Tips-and-tricks/README.md

  - Try using 1% resistors rather than 5%.
 Price is almost same.
 1% Board will be more stable in high temp environment than using 5%.
  - Before adding any part in the schematic, check the supplier website.
- - Use through hole connectors, SMD connectors have comparativly low life of operation.
+ - Use through hole connectors, SMD connectors have comparatively low life of operation.
  - __Use__ slightly __different foot prints for resistor and capacitor for same size__ e.g. 0805.

 # Schematics